 TEST 3: Checking The MAF Sensor Signal

-The wire that delivers this MAF voltage signal (to the PCM) is the one labeled with the number 3 in the photo above.
+OK, getting back to the test at hand: The wire that delivers this Hertz Frequency MAF Signal (to the PCM) is the one labeled with the letter A in the photo above.

 This what you'll need to do:

-Connect the red multimeter test lead to the green with black stripe wire using an appropriate tool (like a Wire Piercing Probe).
+- Connect the red multimeter test lead to this Yellow wire using an appropriate tool.

-Now accelerate the engine, the voltage values should increase.
+- As you accelerate the engine, the Hertz values should increase.

-When you release the accelerator, and the engine returns to idle, the voltage value should return to somewhere close to 1.1 Volts DC.
+- When you release the accelerator, and the engine returns to idle, the Hertz value should return to somewhere close to 2 K Hertz.

-CASE 1: The multimeter registered the indicated voltage values when you accelerated and decelerated the engine.
-This is the correct and expected test result and tells you that the mass air flow (MAF) sensor is good.
+CASE 1: The multimeter registered the indicated Hertz values when you accelerated and decelerated the engine: -This tells you that the MAF sensor is OK.